-- GENERAL QUESTIONS – age, first aid requirements, rain, never taught before, etc.
+- GENERAL QUESTIONS – NEW 2022 4-tier Certification System questions, minimum age, first aid requirements, weather, etc.

-- COURSE LOGISTICS – booking travel, times, weather, lunch, first aid requirements and equipment.
+- COURSE LOGISTICS – booking travel, timing and equipment requirements.

 - INJURIES – before a course

-- WHAT’S THE MINIMUM AGE FOR THE COURSE?
+- WHAT’S THE MINIMUM AGE FOR THE LEVEL 3 CERTIFICATION?

 - DO I NEED MY FIRST AID CERTIFICATE TO PARTICIPATE IN THE COURSE?

 - No. While the PMBIA strongly recommends all instructors be a minimum 40hr Wilderness/Outdoor First Aid certified before working as an instructor or guide, you do not need a first aid certificate, prior to participating in the course.